vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to EventWise.
+Adds a person, with person name, phone number and email to EventWise.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL`

+* The adding of a person is **case-sensitive**. e.g `John` will not be the same as `john`

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com`